sarahlia/typescript-vue-js-workshop/README.md

 netlify dev
 ```

 You may not be getting any cards yet.
 That's because we haven't uploaded any to the database!
 Remember the other function though?
-We can manually run that function by running `gp preview "$(gp url 8888)/.netlify/functions/uploadCards"` in a new terminal, then refresh the app!
+We can manually run that function by running `curl $(gp url 8888)/.netlify/functions/uploadCards` in a new terminal, then refresh the app!